 To confirm your mobility upon your return:

-Use the checklist to plan your Erasmus+ mobility and learn more about the application procedure.
+Use the checklist (currently being updated) to plan your Erasmus+ mobility and learn more about the application procedure.
 For further questions please contact the International Office.

 For external grants, please check the Austrian database for scholarships and research funding.